chef/automate/components/docs-chef-io/content/automate/ha_chef_backend_to_automate_ha.md

 ## In-place Migration (Chef Backend to Automate HA)

 As part of this scenario, the customer will migrate from the chef-backend (5 machines) to Automate HA in place, i.e., Automate HA will be deployed in those five machines only where Chef-backend is running.
-One extra bastion node will be required to manage the deployment of Automate HA on the chef backend infrastructure.
+One extra bastion node will be required to manage the deployment of Automate HA on the Chef Backend infrastructure.

 {{< note >}} In-place Migration will require downtime, so plan accordingly.
 A reduced performance should be expected with this. {{< /note >}}